zwets/unfasta/README.md

 * `tr -dc GC` drops from its input all characters except `G` and `C`;
 * and `wc -c` counts the number of characters it reads, then writes this to standard output.

 Pipelines are a simple and powerful way to process large streams of data, but the FASTA format is the party pooper.
-By allowing sequences to span multiple lines, FASTA defies processing by the line-oriented standard tools.
-Even a seemingly obvious `fgrep -q 'GAATCATCTTTA' file.fna` fails with a false negative in 10-15% of cases.
-Unfasta originated from frustration over this missed opportunity.
+By allowing sequences to span multiple lines, FASTA defies processing by line-oriented standard tools.
+Even a seemingly obvious `fgrep -q 'GAATCATCTTTA'` fails with a false negative in 10-15% of cases.
+Unfasta came about out of frustration over this missed opportunity.

 Unfasta solves the issue by converting FASTA format to 'unfasta format' when it enters the pipeline.
 The unfasta format is simply FASTA without line breaks in the sequence data.
 As is explained below, [unfasta files are still valid FASTA files](#unfasta-is-fasta).

 Unfasta isn't intended as the be-all and end-all of genomic sequence processing.
 It won't work for everyone.
-It does for me because I usually work in bash and have been using the Unix/GNU toolset for twenty years to do "complex things in a simple way".
+It does for me because I usually work in bash and have been using the Unix/GNU toolset for twenty years.
 Over that period I have written software in at least a dozen 'proper' programming languages, but when it comes to string processing nothing beats piping together a quick one-liner in bash.
-If you recognise this, then unfasta will be second nature to you.
+If you recognise this, then unfasta will work for you.

-If your natural preference is to work in a graphical user environment, then unfasta may be the occasion to get out of your comfort zone and discover the beauty and power that lies outside.
+If your natural preference is to work in a graphical user environment, then unfasta may be the occasion to get out of your comfort zone and discover the beauty and power of the command line.

 ## Design principles